brynsgtn/toDoList/README.md

 ## Acknowledgements

--Documentation provided by W3schools
+- **Documentation provided by W3schools
--Firebase SDK and documentation provided by Firebase.
+- **Firebase SDK and documentation provided by Firebase.
--Bootstrap framework provided by Bootstrap.
+- **Bootstrap framework provided by Bootstrap.
--Thanks to Scrimba for providing interactive coding tutorials and resources.
+- **Thanks to Scrimba for providing interactive coding tutorials and resources.